W0LFTRIX/Kill-Apps/README.md

 # Rename the script
 $ python3 rename.py

-# Create a new command
+# Create a new command, don't forget it
-# Don't forget it !!
 $ sudo cp new_name_of_kill_apps /usr/bin/

 ```